Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Evaluation

 \subsubsection{Analysis of Strategy Learning}

-Figure~\ref{dialact} presents the analysis of the relationships between target and predicted dialogue acts by ChatGPT with three types of prompting schemes.
-As for the standard prompting, we observe three typical mistakes: 1) The system tends to propose the initial bargain price (\texttt{init-price}) instead of greetings (\texttt{intro}).
+Figure~\ref{dialact} presents the analysis of the relationships between the target and predicted dialogue acts by ChatGPT.
+As for the standard prompting, we observe two typical mistakes: 1) The system tends to propose the initial bargain price (\texttt{init-price}), instead of greetings (\texttt{intro}) and waiting for the buyer to initialize the bargain.
 2) The system often directly accepts the buyer's offer (\texttt{accept}) when it is supposed to offer another price for negotiation (\texttt{offer}).
+This also explains why the \textbf{Sale-to-List Ratio} is relatively low when using standard prompting in Table~\ref{tab:human-noncollab}.
 On the other hand, Proactive and ProCoT prompting share similar patterns of mistakes, where ChatGPT tends to propose a counter price (\texttt{counter-price}) to negotiate with the buyer.

-Figure~\ref{strategy} presents the analysis of the distribution of selected strategies by ChatGPT.
+Appendix~\ref{app:strategy} presents the analysis of the distribution of selected strategies by ChatGPT.
 In the reference responses, the seller often shows positive/negative sentiment to negotiate with the buyer.
 However, ChatGPT inclines to adopt conservative or concessionary strategies, such as using hedge words, show gratitude, or propose a counter price.

 Overall, we conclude that \textbf{ChatGPT tends to make compromise with the buyer during the negotiation, rather than strategically taking actions to maximize its own benefit}.